Last Updated on October 24, 2022 by Dave Farquhar

 The first step is to turn the power off to the outlet.
 If you don’t know which breaker at your breaker box controls the outlet, plug something into it and flip breakers until it goes out.
 For this, it helps to either have a helper, or use something like a radio or a small TV.
 Turn it up so you can hear it when the power is on.
 Flip breakers one at a time until the sound stops.

-Extracting the prong can be tricky.
+Extracting the broken prong can be tricky.
 Sometimes they pop right out, but sometimes you have to go step by step because there may not be much material to grip.
-Work slowly and at different angles until you get a good grip on it.
+Work slowly and at different angles until you get a good grip on the stuck prong.
 Pull straight out, just like you would if you were pulling a plug.
 As long as you have a good grip on it, the prong will come right out.
 Discard the prong when you’re done.

 If the prong just won’t come out, we’ll cover that in the section after next.
 But with enough patience, the right pair of pliers, and a hard enough pull, it should come out.

 What about the lamp?

-Fixing the lamp afterward so we could use it again isn’t a difficult project either.
+Fixing the lamp after its prong broke off in the outlet so we could use it again isn’t a difficult project either.
 You can do this repair on any appliance.
 An electrical plug is an electrical plug is an electrical plug.

 To replace it, all you need is a set of wire strippers/cutters, a screwdriver, and a replacement power plug.
 The replacement plug should cost two or three dollars.

 Cut off the damaged plug with a pair of wire cutters.
 Strip off about a half-inch of insulation from both wires, then twist the copper strands together nice and tight.